Mounjaro is considered safe for people who are eligible to be prescribed it. But here’s what you should know about its potential side effects.

 What is Mounjaro and how does it work?

 Together with Wegovy and Saxenda, Mounjaro belongs to a class of drugs called GLP-1 receptor agonists, meaning it works by mimicking a naturally occurring hormone called GLP-1.
 Like the hormone itself, GLP-1 drugs have been shown to boost your insulin sensitivity, curb food cravings and slow down the passage of food from your stomach.
-Mounjaro also mimics a hormone called GIP, which seems to intensify these effects.
+Mounjaro also mimics another hormone called GIP, which seems to intensify these effects.

 Is Mounjaro safe for weight loss?